ruby-rdf/rdf-aggregate-repo/README.md

 # RDF::AggregateRepo

-An aggregate RDF::Repository supporting a subset of named graphs and zero or more named graphs mapped to the default graph.
+An aggregate RDF::Dataset supporting a subset of named graphs and zero or more named graphs mapped to the default graph.

 [![Gem Version](https://badge.fury.io/rb/rdf-aggregate-repo.png)](http://badge.fury.io/rb/rdf-aggregate-repo)
 [![Build Status](https://travis-ci.org/ruby-rdf/rdf-aggregate-repo.png?branch=master)](http://travis-ci.org/ruby-rdf/rdf-aggregate-repo)

 ## Description

-Maps named graphs from one or more `RDF::Queryable` instances into a single object, allowing a specific set of _named graphs_ to be seen, as well as a _default graph_ made up from one or more _named graphs_.
-This is used to implement [SPARQL Datasets][].
+Maps named graphs from one or more `RDF::Queryable` instances into a single dataset, allowing a specific set of _named graphs_ to be seen, as well as a _default graph_ made up from one or more _named graphs_.
+This is used to implement [RDF Datasets][].

 ## Examples